First Progress Platinum Elite Mastercard Secured logo

 First Progress Platinum Elite Mastercard Secured offers 5 services including Secured Mastercard credit card, Monthly reporting to Experian, Equifax, and TransUnion, Online account management portal, Three tier options (Elite $29, Select $39, Prestige $49), Security deposit range $200-$2,000.

-First Progress Platinum Elite Mastercard Secured is best suited for Consumers who need guaranteed approval without any credit check, People rebuilding credit after bankruptcy who were denied by Discover and Capital One, Anyone who wants a simple, no-frills credit-building tool, Consumers who prefer to pay in full monthly and want the lowest annual fee ($29).
+First Progress Platinum Elite Mastercard Secured has profile signals associated with Consumers who need advertised approval claims without any credit check, People rebuilding credit after bankruptcy who were denied by Discover and Capital One, Anyone who wants a simple, no-frills credit-building tool, Consumers who prefer to pay in full monthly and want the lowest annual fee ($29).

 What are the strengths and weaknesses of First Progress Platinum Elite Mastercard Secured?

-Key strengths: No credit check required — approval based on deposit and identity only; Reports to all 3 major credit bureaus monthly; Three tier options let you choose your fee/APR trade-off.
+Key strengths: eligibility claim to verify — approval based on deposit and identity only; Reports to all 3 major credit bureaus monthly; Three tier options let you choose your fee/APR trade-off.
 Areas to consider: Annual fee on all tiers ($29-$49) — no free option; No rewards, cash back, or points.

 How does First Progress Platinum Elite Mastercard Secured compare to similar companies?

-In the Build My Credit category, comparable providers include Capital One Platinum Secured Credit Card, Discover it Secured Credit Card, OpenSky Secured Visa Credit Card.
-Each company has different strengths — compare services, pricing, and consumer complaint records to find the best fit.
+In the Credit Building category, comparable providers include Capital One Platinum Secured Credit Card, Discover it Secured Credit Card, OpenSky Secured Visa Credit Card.
+Each company has different strengths, so compare services, pricing, and consumer complaint records before deciding what to do next.

 Where does First Progress Platinum Elite Mastercard Secured operate?